StefaniaSferragatta/TSA-Forecasting/README.md

-## Time series analysis and forcasting using VARMA
+## Time series analysis and forcasting

 Project for the exam of Big Data for Official Statistics